Risk of severe, life-threatening birth defects caused by pomalidomide.

-Pomalidomide is used alone and in combination with dexamethasone to treat multiple myeloma (a type of cancer of the bone marrow) that has not improved during or within 60 days of treatment with at least two other medications, including lenalidomide (Revlimid) and bortezomib (Velcade).
+Pomalidomide is used in combination with dexamethasone to treat multiple myeloma (a type of cancer of the bone marrow) that has not improved during or within 60 days of treatment with at least two other medications, including lenalidomide (Revlimid) and a proteasome inhibitor such as bortezomib (Velcade) or carfilzomib (Kyprolis).
 Pomalidomide is in a class of medications called immunomodulatory agents.
 It works by helping the bone marrow to produce normal blood cells and by killing abnormal cells in the bone marrow.

 Pomalidomide comes as a capsule to take by mouth.
 It is usually taken once daily on an empty stomach (either 2 hours before or 2 hours after a meal) for 21 days and then is not taken for 7 days.
 This 28-day pattern may be repeated as recommended by your doctor.
 Take pomalidomide at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take pomalidomide exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the capsules whole with water; do not break or chew them.
 Do not open the capsules or handle them more than necessary.
 If your skin comes into contact with broken capsules or powder, wash the exposed area with soap and water.
 If any capsule contents get in your eyes, wash your eyes right away with water.

 Your doctor may need to interrupt your treatment or reduce your dose if you experience certain side effects.
 Be sure to tell your doctor how you are feeling during your treatment with pomalidomide.